google/licensecheck/licenses/README.md

 and
 `GFDL-1.3-no-invariants-only`.

+Licensecheck distinguishes whether or not invariant text is present, so it always reports either the `-invariants-` or `-no-invariants-` forms.
+It never reports the non-specific `GFDL-1.3-or-later` or `GFDL-1.3-only` forms.

-As happened with the GPL variants, the SPDX patterns for these variants do not accurately capture the intended distinction, making any result from a license scanner using those patterns suspect.
+As happened with the GPL variants, it is unclear which SPDX ID to use when presented with the text of the license itself instead of a header.

-To avoid that confusion, licensecheck defines its own patterns focused on the version decision and not attempting to make any distinctions about invariant texts.
-For example, there are only two GFDL-1.3 IDs: `GFDL-1.3` and `GFDL-1.3-Only`.
+Licensecheck adds the IDs `GFDL-1.1`, `GFDL-1.2`, and `GFDL-1.3`
+to denote finding the license itself, not a header.

 _Delta from SPDX_:

- - removed `GFDL-1.1-or-later`, `GFDL-1.1-invariants-or-later`, `GFDL-1.1-no-invariants-or-later`; added `GFDL-1.1`
- - removed `GFDL-1.2-or-later`, `GFDL-1.2-invariants-or-later`, `GFDL-1.2-no-invariants-or-later`; added `GFDL-1.2`
- - removed `GFDL-1.3-or-later`, `GFDL-1.3-invariants-or-later`, `GFDL-1.3-no-invariants-or-later`; added `GFDL-1.3`
- - removed `GFDL-1.1-only`, `GFDL-1.1-invariants-only`, `GFDL-1.1-no-invariants-only`; added `GFDL-1.1-Only`
+ - never reports `GFDL-1.1-only`, `GFDL-1.1-or-later`; added `GFDL-1.1` for license text (not header)
- - removed `GFDL-1.2-only`, `GFDL-1.2-invariants-only`, `GFDL-1.2-no-invariants-only`; added `GFDL-1.2-Only`
+ - never reports `GFDL-1.2-only`, `GFDL-1.2-or-later`; added `GFDL-1.2` for license text (not header)
- - removed `GFDL-1.3-only`, `GFDL-1.3-invariants-only`, `GFDL-1.3-no-invariants-only`; added `GFDL-1.3-Only`
+ - never reports `GFDL-1.3-only`, `GFDL-1.3-or-later`; added `GFDL-1.3` for license text (not header)

 ### Google Patents